jmptrader/goproc/README.md

 # What does it do?
-Configure processes to run on a cron, at boot time, or responding to an event.
+Configure processes to run on a cron, at boot time, or triggered manually.
 This is not a standalone executable - rather, you can use it within the context of your own application or build your own interaction layer.

 # How to use
 ```go